-Committees with two members can meet as necessary without a public notice and can hold teleconference call meetings with the designated staff person participating on the call as necessary.
+Committees with two members can meet as necessary without a public notice and can hold teleconference meetings with the designated staff person participating in the teleconference as necessary.

 Committee meetings involving three or more members are subject the Open Meeting Act Requirement and must be noticed as a public meeting.